doriordan/skuber/docs/Examples.md

 # Skuber usage examples

+Note: These examples are for Skuber 3.x - to run on Skuber 2.x just change the Pekko import to the equivalent Akka one.

-Skuber is built on top of Akka HTTP and therefore it is non-blocking and concurrent by default.
+Skuber is built on top of Pekko (formerly Akka) HTTP and therefore it is non-blocking and concurrent by default.
 Almost all requests return a Future, and you need to write a little bit of extra code if you want quick experiments in a single-threaded environment (like Ammonite REPL, or simple tests) It all boils down to either using Await or onComplete - see examples below.